Wallace accuses Sunak of trying to block ‘vital’ defence money as chancellor

 “What we should be doing is encouraging Shell and other companies to invest in the United Kingdom, because we need to get our productivity up, we need capital investment.”

-The former chancellor acknowledged he was trailing Ms Truss in the polls, but vowed to fight for every vote.
+The former chancellor acknowledged he is trailing Ms Truss in the polls, but vowed to fight for every vote.

 He said: “We are going to have to appeal to swing voters in every part of our country.
 And I believe with all my heart that I am the person, I am the candidate, that gives our party the best opportunity to secure that victory.”